Skip to Main Content

 Key information and links for new students

 We offer support in a variety of different ways.
-Online and face to face one-to-one help is available from your Academic Liaison Librarian and our Study Advice team.
+Individual online and in person help is available from your Academic Liaison Librarian and our Study Advice team.
 We also offer further online support via guides and videos.
 Explore the information on this page to find out more...

 We're here to help!